camunda/camunda-docs-manual/content/user-guide/process-engine/transactions-in-processes.md

 # Optimistic Locking

-  Optimistic Locking or also called Optimistic concurrency control is a concurrency control method which is used in transactional based systems.
+  Optimistic Locking or also called optimistic concurrency control is a concurrency control method, which is used in transactional based systems.
 It is assumed that access on data is most of the time read access.
   Which means the data which is read is not locked, so other transactions are also possible to read the data.
   The optimistic locking behavior defines the transaction behavior in that way that the transaction reads the data